The Best Cat Shampoos for Bathing Your Feline in 2020

 Q: How Do I Properly Bathe my Cat?

-A: As we have already mentioned earlier on, bathing your cat is an activity which many felines do not enjoy, so you are going to need a lot of patience, as well as taking the right approach.
+As we have already mentioned earlier on, bathing is an activity that many felines do not enjoy, so you are going to need a lot of patience, as well as taking the right approach.
 If you have a second person to comfort your cat while you are bathing them, this will help to make your job a whole lot easier.
 Get everything you need in one place to ensure that there are no disruptions.
 If your cat gets away, they are likely to be very hard to catch again!
 As well as your chosen shampoo, you will also need some rubber gloves, a small cloth for their face and some cotton balls for their ears.
 A gentle spray bottle will help with rinsing, while a large towel will ensure that they get warm and dry quickly after the bath.

 Most of the time, bathing your cat’s body will be enough.
 Many felines get scared when water goes anywhere near their face, and you should certainly avoid submerging their head entirely.
 Bear in mind that even the calmest of cats can end up scratching and biting if you are not careful.

 If you have a cat who is impossible to bathe in water, you could always look into dry shampoos.
 Choose an area where you would like to bathe them.
 An enclosed area like a bathroom works well.
 Start by brushing your pet thoroughly using a stiff brush to remove loose hair and debris that has got trapped in their fur.
 Start by shaking a small amount onto your pet’s fur to ensure they don’t have a negative reaction.
 You can either use a soft brush or your fingers to massage the formula into your cat’s fur.
 Continue until their body has been properly covered.
 The shampoo needs to set for around 20 minutes – or as long as 50 minutes if your pet’s fur is particularly dirty.
-Once the job is done, you can brush your pet thoroughly to remove the formula.
+Once the job is done, you can brush your pet thoroughly to remove the excess formula.

 Q: Can I Use Human Shampoo on my Cat?

-A: You should never use human shampoo on your feline.
+You should never use human shampoo on your feline.
 Cat shampoo has been specially formulated for your cat’s sensitive skin, and usually contains all-natural ingredients.
-Even the mildest of human shampoo and conditioners are likely to have a negative effect on your cat.
+Even the mildest of human shampoo and conditioners are likely to have a negative effect on your cat's skin.
 Not only is it likely to dry it out, but it is also likely to cause irritation as well.
 Choose a product from the list above instead and you can give your cat a bath which is going to have a positive impact on their fur and skin rather than risking causing unnecessary damage to it.

 Q: Can I Use Dish Soap on my Cat?